Ever wonder what makes retail giants like Apple, Amazon, Google, and Samsung, such business powerhouses?

 The product must be a convenient solution to the problem the buyer is trying to solve.
 It can’t create more work for customers.

 Using your product needs to be simple and straight forward.
-That way it doesn’t take more effort for the buyers to use it.
+That way it doesn’t take more effort for the buyers to use it and have a poor customer experience.

 Your product’s design must lend itself to making things intuitive and easy to use, not complicated and hard to use.